CSCI 567

 pattern recognition, computer intrusion detection, and information

 extraction from web pages.
-Every machine learning algorithm has both a
+Every machine learning algorithm has both

-computational aspect (how to compute the answer) and a statistical
+a computational aspect (how to compute the answer) and a statistical

 aspect (how to ensure that future predictions are accurate).
-Algorithms

-covered include linear classifiers (Gaussian maximum likelihood, Naive
+Algorithms covered include linear classifiers (Gaussian maximum

-networks, decision trees, support-vector machines, nearest neighbor
+classifiers (neural networks, decision trees, support-vector machines,

 Prerequisites: basic knowledge of search algorithms, probability,